filecoin-project/lotus-docs/content/en/docs/storage-providers/seal-workers.md

 ### Lotus Worker co-location

 In most cases, only one Lotus Worker per machine should be running since `lotus-worker` will try to use all available resources.
 Running multiple Lotus Workers in one operating system context will cause issues with resource allocation, which will cause the scheduler to allocate more work than there are available resources.

-The only case where running multiple workers per machine may be a good idea is when there are multiple GPUs available, as lotus currently only supports a single GPU - in that case, it's recommended to run workers in separate containers with non-overlapping resources (separate CPU cores, separate RAM allocations, separate GPUs)
+The only cases where running multiple workers per machine may be a good idea is when there are multiple GPUs, or a single high memory-capacity GPU, available.

-#### Separating Nvidia GPUs

-When using proprietary Nvidia drivers, it's possible to select which GPU device will be used by Lotus with the `NVIDIA_VISIBLE_DEVICES=[device number]` env var.
+Multiple GPU support is currently in an early stage.
+It may still be beneficial to run workers in separate containers with non-overlapping resources (i.e., CPU, RAM, and GPU resources allocated exclusively to each worker) to fully utilize multiple GPUs.
+When using proprietary Nvidia drivers, it's possible to select which GPU device will be used by Lotus with the `NVIDIA_VISIBLE_DEVICES=<device number>` environment variable.
 Device numbers can be obtained with the `nvidia-smi -L` command.

+Advanced GPUs with high (>20GB) memory capacity are theoretically capable of running sealing tasks in parallel as long as the total memory requirement of all tasks does not exceed the GPU's capacity.
+Parallel GPU task allocation can be accomplished through co-location of Lotus Workers on a single machine.
+In all cases, worker co-location should be undertaken with careful attention to avoid resource over-allocation.

 #### Sector Storage Groups